silderan/BasicSNMP/README.md

 }
 ```

-Next step is to send it throw any UDP socket to the agent and wait for the reply.
+Next step is to send it throu any UDP socket to the agent and wait for the reply.
 Then you can do something like that:
 ```
 void onDataReceived(const StdByteVector bytes)